|

 waters.
 Totally different.
 You weren't on

-the Batman Forever soundtrack, asshole!
+the Batman Forever soundtrack, you imposter!

 Give it up!
 Toss the shells back at him